-According to the British Medical Acupuncture Society, myofascial pain syndrome results from the development of myofascial trigger points.
-A myofascial trigger point is a hyperirritable locus within a taut band of skeletal muscle or its associated fascia.
+According to the British Medical Acupuncture Society, a trigger point is a hyperirritable locus within a taut band of skeletal muscle or its associated fascia.
 It is painful on compression and can evoke a characteristic referral pattern of pain or autonomic dysfunction.

 By Simon Coghlan MSc, BSc Physio, DipMedAc